santiagoTOP/ContextAgent/README.md

 </div>

 AgentZ is a lightweight, context-central multi-agent systems framework designed for easy context engineering.
 It focuses on efficiently managing the context of each agent and binds all agents through simplified, centralized context operations.
+Unlike traditional multi-agent frameworks, AgentZ treats agents simply as LLMs with different contexts, eliminating unnecessary complexity.
+Built with a PyTorch-like API, developers can create sophisticated multi-agent systems with minimal code.

 ## 🌟 Features

-- **📋 Context = Template + State** - Dynamic context management based on [Anthropic's context engineering principles](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents)
+- **📋 Context = Template + State**: Dynamic context management based on [Anthropic's blog](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents).
-- **🔀 Decoupled Agent Design** - Agent = LLM + Context.
-No traditional "multi-agent" complexity; all agents are just LLMs with different contexts
+- **🔀 Decoupled Agent Design**: Agent = LLM + Context.
+All agents are just LLMs with different contexts.
-- **🎨 PyTorch-Like Pipeline API** - Inherit `BasePipeline`, define async `run()`, use `@autotracing` decorator for automatic tracing and helper functions
+- **🎨 PyTorch-Like Pipeline API**: Inherit `BasePipeline`, define async `run()`, use `@autotracing` decorator for tracing.
-- **🌐 Multi-LLM Support** - Works with OpenAI, Claude, Gemini, DeepSeek, and more
+- **🌐 Multi-LLM Support**: Works with OpenAI, Claude, Gemini, DeepSeek, and more.
-- **🧩 Modular Architecture** - Built on OpenAI Agents SDK with clear separation: context classes, agent instances, pipeline orchestration
+- **🧩 Modular Architecture**: Built on OpenAI Agents SDK with clear separation: context, agents, pipeline.
-- **⚡ Easy to Use & Customize** - Reuse pipelines with just a query; create new ones with familiar patterns
+- **⚡ Easy to Use & Customize**: Reuse pipelines with just a query; create new ones with familiar patterns.

 ## 📢 News